The impact of the Large Magellanic Cloud on dark matter direct detection signals: Implications for dark matter direct detection

 The trends in figures~\ref{fig:LZ_bestfit_merged} and \ref{fig:supercdms_bestfit} are similar to those seen in figure~\ref{fig: halo int response} for the halo integrals of the different snapshots.
 In particular, the differences in the high speed tail of the halo integrals lead to variations in the exclusion limits at low DM masses, where the experiments are most sensitive to high values of $v_{\rm min}$.
-The isolated MW snapshot has the weakest exclusion limit at low DM masses, while the DM distribution of the MW+LMC at the LMC's pericenter approach leads to the strongest exclusion limit.
-As it can be seen from figure~\ref{fig:LZ_bestfit_merged}, for the xenon based experiment the exclusion limit for the MW+LMC distribution at the present day snapshot is lower than the isolated MW exclusion limit by more than three orders of magnitude at $m_\chi \sim 6$~GeV and by an order of magnitude at $m_\chi \sim 8$~GeV.
-Moreover, it shows a shift of a few GeV towards smaller DM masses compared to the isolated MW for masses below $\mathcal{O}(10~{\rm GeV})$.
-Figure~\ref{fig:supercdms_bestfit} shows that for the germanium based experiment an order of magnitude of vertical shift occurs at $m_\chi \sim 0.5$~GeV between the exclusion limits of the MW+LMC distribution at the present day snapshot and the isolated MW.
-Furthermore, for DM masses below $\mathcal{O}(1~{\rm GeV})$ a horizontal shift of a few hundreds of MeV happens towards smaller DM masses.
+The isolated MW snapshot has the weakest exclusion limit at low DM masses and follows closely the SHM exclusion limit, while the DM distribution of the MW+LMC at the LMC's pericenter approach leads to the strongest exclusion limit.
+As it can be seen from figure~\ref{fig:LZ_bestfit_merged}, for the xenon based experiment the exclusion limit for the MW+LMC distribution at the present day snapshot is lower than the isolated MW exclusion limit by an order of magnitude at $m_\chi \sim 8$~GeV, by more than three orders of magnitude at $m_\chi \sim 6$~GeV, and by more than five orders of magnitude at $m_\chi \sim 5$~GeV.
+Moreover at fixed cross sections, the exclusion limit for the MW+LMC distribution at the present day snapshot shows a shift of a few GeV towards smaller DM masses compared to the isolated MW for masses below $\mathcal{O}(10~{\rm GeV})$.
+Figure~\ref{fig:supercdms_bestfit} shows that for the germanium based experiment an order of magnitude of vertical shift occurs at $m_\chi \sim 0.5$~GeV between the exclusion limits of the MW+LMC distribution at the present day snapshot and the isolated MW, while the vertical shift is more than three orders of magnitude at $m_\chi \sim 0.4$~GeV.
+Furthermore, at fixed cross sections and for DM masses below $\mathcal{O}(1~{\rm GeV})$, a horizontal shift of a few hundreds of MeV happens towards smaller DM masses.
+Hence, we can see from figures~\ref{fig:LZ_bestfit_merged} and \ref{fig:supercdms_bestfit} that the LMC extends the parameter space probed by direct detection experiments towards smaller DM masses.

 Our results agree with those of ref.~\cite{Besla:2019xbx}, which also found that the presence of the LMC causes direct detection limits to shift to lower cross sections and lower DM masses, extending the sensitivity of those experiments.
 Hence, our results confirm that the findings of ref.~\cite{Besla:2019xbx} hold even in a fully cosmological setting.